gharib85/UnitaryEvolution/README.md

   In either case (b/c) we would finally like to determine how the structre/conditions generalise for higher N.

   Here I would gather the major calculations, and keep updating them as time flows.
 The plan is to add latex files with sufficient background and mathematical details (proofs, theorems etc.)

+  ## Files

+  **File 3:** 3 level **Potts Model**.
+      Mathematica file concerning the 3 level Potts model.
+The basis change from (\sigma,\tau) to Gell-Mann Matrices has been obtained for relevant unitaries.
+Yet to obtain the swap matrices, that allows us to bring one class of unitaries from the L to R of another class.